xapi-project/xen-api/doc/content/design/external-auth-ldaps.md

 - This API allow re-entry with `force` to perform an extra `ldaps ping` for debug purpose
 - This API will not do the LDAPS query on the trusted domains, as xapi does not have trusted domain details
 - The joined domain likely has multiple DCs.
 LDAPS query tries every DC of the domain.
 Check pass if LDAPS query succeeds on any DC of the domain.
 This implies iterate and locate a DC supporting LDAPS (with proper certificate trust setup) before LDAPS query.
 However, this does not introduce performance problems as the LDAPS query happens in backend and refreshes result into XAPI DB
-- Pool coordinator dispatches this API request to every host, and only succeeds if all hosts pass the check
+- Pool coordinator dispatches this API request to every host, and only succeeds if all hosts pass the check.
+All succeed host will revert to the original status if this API failed
 - This API needs to be synced with other APIs.
 For example, `authenticate_username_password` should fail if this API is performing checking and configuration
+- This API only impact whether ldap traffic use TLS, it does not impact existing machine account and credentials

 This API will refresh `winbind` configuration (Refer to 4.1).